The SAFE U Initiative

 The world is full of fragility but despite the looming threat of endings, humans possess something within themselves that refuses to accept finality.
 That inner motivation compels humans to reinvent themselves and find new beginnings in the face of apparent closure.

-We strongly believe that helping individuals who give out a cri de coeur (cry from the heart) is a moral calling which everyone should aspire.
+We strongly believe that helping individuals who “cry from the heart” (cri de coeur) is a moral calling.

 When we save a life, we are not only upholding the sanctity of life and perpetuating the goodness that defines us as moral and ethical beings.
 We are also alleviating human suffering at its most fundamental level and sowing the seeds of transformation.